Why Are Ping Eye 2 Irons Illegal?

 Can non-conforming Ping Eye 2 irons be used for recreational play?

-Yes, non-conforming Ping Eye 2 irons can still be used for recreational or casual play.
+Ping Eye 2 irons can still be used for recreational or casual play, even though they are considered non-conforming.

 The USGA regulations only apply to competitive play and do not affect the use of these clubs for casual or recreational rounds.